-LIB 210 Special Topics in Information Literacy (3)

-Prerequisite: LIB 110 or ENG 101.
+LIB 210 Critical Information Literacy: From JSTOR to Jini (3) Prerequisite: LIB 110 or ENG 101.

 Development of critical thinking skills in using information.
 Explores trends in modern information consumption and dissemination, with an emphasis on exploring the cultural and social basis of authority.
 Focuses on popular multimedia platforms, such as television, social media, video games, music, podcasts, and recordings and critically examines their role knowledge production, their purposes, audiences, and how they can both democratize the access of knowledge and spread misinformation.
 Emphasizes media literacy as key in engaging with information in a "post-truth" era.